iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 <p class="legend">
 Training a network with 1000 neurons with big initial values using gradient descent.
 The output of the network is in blue, and the four data points  (red crosses) represent linear data.
 Each green triangle represents one neuron with its activation point horizontally, and its norm vertically.
 The orientation of the triangle reveals which side the neuron will activate the data.
 At initialization, the repartition of the activation point is uniform.
 The movement of the activation point is minimal, only a few neurons will change their patterns, among the thousands.
 </p>

+Here, computing the convex optimal gives us a single neuron to fit the linear data.
+While the non-convex problem has converged to very low loss, their output are completely different.

 <p class="remark"> A side effect of the large initialization is catastrophic overfitting i.e. there are very large variations between data points which will negatively impact test loss.
 </p>